nitya/swa-googlecodelabs/codelabs-on-swa.md

 ## Setup Local Environment
 Duration: 0:04:00

-This section of the codelab is adapted from this [Create a Codelab tutorial](https://www.marcd.dev/codelab-4-codelab/#0) that is the [default markdown sample](https://github.com/googlecodelabs/tools/blob/main/sample/codelab.md) on Google Codelabs.
-I followed on a macOS device (tested on Monterey and Big Sur) but you can follow [this](https://github.com/googlecodelabs/tools/tree/main/claat) guidance for other OS.
+This section of the codelab was adapted from the [Create a Codelab tutorial](https://www.marcd.dev/codelab-4-codelab/#0) and tested in a macOS development device.
+You can refer to [this](https://github.com/googlecodelabs/tools/tree/main/claat) guidance for other device platforms.
+Setup involves three steps:

-#### Install Go
+#### 1. Install Go

 Install [Go](https://golang.org/dl/) if you don't have it.
 You can use Homebrew if you have it on mac